ESO Dragonknight Tank Guide for PvE

 Everyone with some MMORPG experience knows how important it is to have a skilled and well-equipped tank for any group content.
 Currently, Dragonknights have the possibility to be one of the best, or possibly even the most efficient tanks in the whole game (some Warden builds can maybe challenge that).
 This build is designed entirely for tanking in PvE content.
 It will be extremely useful in dungeon runs and even trials.

 You can hold the aggro, provide some useful buffs to your group, and sustain pretty well without the need to capture all of your healer’s attention.
-However, most importantly, this build is just a vast bulk of defensive stats, with absurd amounts of Health and resistances.
+However, most importantly, this build is just a vast bulk of defensive stats, with absurd amounts of Health and resistance.
 Let's dive into this ESO tank build!

 Dragonknight Tank Build